The research on the Green family is in an attempt to discover who Frances Green is that married John Heaphy, in 1799, St. Munchins, COI, Limerick.

 Both Abraham and Honora Green must have died young, as on the death of Henry in 1765, he is referred to as a minor and William Ryves is the guardian of Elizabeth and Letitita, minors, the children.
 Another reference for Henry Green Jnr Esq., administration granted to Elizabeth Green, the eldest sister, next of kin, Feb 1765.

-ii William Green, born about 1718.
+William Green, born 1721 (Ref: TCD, Irish Genealogical Research Society).
 Married Catherine Massy, 03 Feb 1746, COI, Rathkeale.
-Registered as a Freeholder, in 1761, Ballymaceece, Limerick.
+Catherine is the daughter of William Massy (1680 - 1768) and Anne Bentley of Stoneville, Rathkeale.
+William Green was registered as a Freeholder, in 1761, Ballymaceece, Limerick.
 From the will details following, it appears the couple did not have any living children.
 Will dated 1775 with details:

 William of Ballymacreece, father, Henry, wife, Catherine.
 Letitia Green, wife of John Armstrong.
 Nephew Henry Hamilton.
-Uncle Richard Pockrich/Pockeridge
+Cousin, George Cottingham.
+Cousin, Gerrard Irwin.
+Sister, Elizabeth Green.
+Uncle Richard Pockrich/Pockeridge.

-iii Elizabeth Green, who married Mr. Hamilton, and had a son,
+Elizabeth Green, who married Mr. Hamilton, and had a son:

 Henry Hamilton.